RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Graphics/CreateSpriteAnimation.md

 # CreateSpriteAnimation

 ## Description
-Creates a Sprite Animation based on the parameters and returns the id of it.
+Creates a SpriteAnimation based on the given parameters and returns the ID of it.

 ## Parameters
 - `identifier`
 The animation's *unique* identifier.
 Once created, it can be used to retrieve this animation again.
 - `frameCount`
-The maximum number of sprite frames this sprite animation can store.
+The maximum number of SpriteFrames this SpriteAnimation can store.
 - `listCount`
-The maximum number of animation entries this sprite animation can store.
+The maximum number of animation entries this SpriteAnimation can store.
 - `scope`
 The asset's scope, may be `SCOPE_GLOBAL` or `SCOPE_STAGE`.

 ## Return Value
-This function returns an id to the created animation file as a `uint16`.
+Returns the id of the created animation file as a `uint16`.
 The return value will be `-1` if the animation file failed to create.

 ## Syntax
 === "C"